 Maybe Sam’s house is spotless, but perhaps you had a teething baby to rock, or a kid who needed a ride to soccer practice.
 Maybe you made a delicious dinner.

-We only have a glimpse into other people’s lives and homes.
+We only have a brief glimpse into other people’s lives and homes.
 We can’t compare our actual reality with a glimpse of someone else’s.
-It makes it more difficult to feel good about ourselves, our children, and our parenting.
+If we try, it makes it more difficult to feel good about ourselves, our children, and our parenting.

-Parenthood comparisons are nothing new.
-However, the constant glimpses into other people’s lives via social media are.
+In parenthood, making comparisons is nothing new.
+However, because of the constant glimpses into other people’s lives, via social media, it takes on new dimensions.

 I recently shared BellyBelly’s The Mental Load – Why Mamas Are Burning Out and a friend’s reply really explained how we can develop a better mindset and avoid comparisons.

 Heidi said, “For me it’s been a process of saying, ‘I will absolutely seem like a failure if I see myself through any other lens but the right one’.
 I am no longer trying to be successful by any definition but the one I am convicted of.
 So no Pinterest-worthy pic?
 Oh well.
 No Olympic-level sports?
 Shrug.
 No impressive resume?
 Somewhat strategic and somewhat out of my control.
 I accept my circumstances, I celebrate my friends’ accomplishments and am truly happy for them”.